Inbound Number Lists

 • Response: Rejected by trunk settings

-This error message in the call logs indicates that the call was blocked by Number List settings before it could reach the SIP trunk destination.
+This error message in the call logs indicates that the call was blocked by Number List settings before it could reach the trunk destination.

 Why does this error occur?

-If a number is included in a Number List with the action Reject Call, the system blocks the call before routing it to the SIP trunk destination.
-This prevents further call processing, leading to the 403 error.
+If a number is included in a Number List with the action Reject Call, the system blocks the call before routing it to the trunk destination.

 How can I check inbound call rejections caused by a Number List?